8 Portuguese Sandwiches You Need to Try

 _______________________

-Prego
+2. Prego

 The word prego means “nail” in Portuguese, supposedly referring to the practice of pounding (or “nailing”) garlic cloves into the beef before cooking it.
 Although this isn’t necessarily how it’s made today, there’s no question that garlic is an essential ingredient.

-Francesinha
+3. Francesinha

 Possibly the most famous Portuguese sandwich, the Francesinha is a genuine – if slightly chaotic – masterpiece.
-A far cry from the simplicity of the bifana and prego, this is the kind of legendary dish that everyone should try at least once – ideally in Porto, where it was invented.
+A far cry from the simplicity of the bifana and prego, this is the kind of legendary dish that everyone should try at least once – ideally in Porto, where is was invented.

-sandwhich with egg, cheese, and potatoes
+The famouse Portuguese Francesinha sandwich - with egg, cheese, and fried potatoes

-Tosta Mista
+4. Tosta Mista

 Most lists of the best Portuguese sandwiches don’t even mention the humble tosta mista, which is a shame.
 Although it might seem like your average ham and cheese sandwich, Portugal takes it to a new level by toasting the whole thing until golden brown and crispy.

 The tosta mista is kind of like a Portuguese grilled cheese sandwich: a simple, crowd-pleasing comfort food that doesn’t need any fancy upgrades to shine.
 The ham and cheese are nothing special, and the bread is usually the most basic variety.
+The pressing and toasting is where the magic happens, melting the cheese and creating distinctive grill marks.
+It’s often brushed with olive oil and sprinkled with dried oregano for the perfect finishing touch.

 The humble tosta mista is a real treat.
 Photo credit: WordRidden

-Sandes de Leitão
+5. Sandes de Leitão

 This Portuguese sandwich isn’t quite as common as the ones above, but if you find it on a menu or at a street food stand, don’t hesitate to grab one.
-In this case the star of the show is definitely the meat: leitão, or roast suckling pig, which is shredded into small pieces.
+In this case, the star of the show is definitely the meat: leitão, or roast suckling pig, which is shredded into small pieces.

 Sandes de leitão are somewhat similar to the caçoila (Portuguese pulled pork sandwich), which is made with pork butt instead of suckling pig.
 The main difference is the flavor and texture of the meat.